-Important #1: This post just explains how to fix the Userinit value and thereby helps you get access to your user profile.
-Whereas the malware which caused the problem in the first place might still be active and lurking around in the system.
+Important #1: This post explains how to fix the Userinit value and thereby helps you get access to your user profile.
+At the same time, the malware that caused the problem in the first place might still be active and lurking in the system.
 And in this case, the problem seems to have been caused by a complex malware that adds core components to the system making the removal process difficult.
 So, it’s highly advisable to get your system professionally checked for malware and eliminate them entirely.

 Note: If Task Manager doesn’t open due to DisableTaskMgr Policy enabled by the Malware, carry out the following procedure via Recovery Environment.
 Check out the article How to Edit the Registry Offline Using Windows Recovery Environment? for more information.